 The scheduled monthly meetings of the Council provide a Public Forum which provides an opportunity for any person to address the Council on any matter which is relevant to the Council's business and statutory obligations.
-(This opportunity is also available at the start of meetings of Te Roopu Ahi Kaa, Ratana Community Board, Taihape Community Board and Community Committees).
+(This opportunity is also available at the start of meetings of the Ratana Community Board, Taihape Community Board and Community Committees).
+For guidance on public forum - view details on the website - Public Forums, Deputations and Petitions: Rangitikei District Council.